Ivan Ljubičić: 2009

 Ljubičić started the season as world No. 58.
-His first tournament was the Australian Open, where he beat Igor Kunitsyn in the first round 4–6, 7–6, 7–6, 5–7, 6–3, before losing in the second round to Jo-Wilfried Tsonga 7–6, 6–7, 6–7, 2–6.
-He then participated at Zagreb, where he defeated Christophe Rochus in the first round 6–4, 6–1, before losing to Viktor Troicki 4–6, 7–5, 4–6, in the second.
-He then lost in the opening match in three tournaments: in Rotterdam to Andy Murray 3–6, 2–6, in Marseille to Feliciano López 6–3, 4–6, 5–7, and in the Dubai to David Ferrer 6–3, 2–6, 1–6.
+His first tournament was the Australian Open, where he beat Igor Kunitsyn in the first round in five sets, before losing in the second round to Jo-Wilfried Tsonga in four sets.
+He then participated at Zagreb, where he defeated Christophe Rochus in the first round, before losing to Viktor Troicki in the second.
+He then lost in the opening match in three tournaments: in Rotterdam to Andy Murray in Marseille to Feliciano López and in the Dubai to David Ferrer.
 His ranking fell to No. 74.

 His next tournament was the BNP Paribas Open.
 He defeated Kei Nishikori in the first round, and fellow Croatian Mario Ančić in the second when Ančić retired with illness at 3–3.
-He then upset eighth seeded Gilles Simon 6–3, 7–6, in the third, and outlasted Igor Andreev 4–6, 7–6, 7–6, in the fourth to reach the quarterfinals, where he was at last beaten by fourth seeded Andy Murray 5–7, 6–7.
-Ljubičić received a wild card into the Monte Carlo Masters and in the second round defeated Juan Martín del Potro 4–6, 6–1, 6–4.
-He proceeded to the quarterfinals, where he was defeated by four-time defending champion Rafael Nadal 3–6, 3–6.
+He then upset eighth seeded Gilles Simon in the third and outlasted Igor Andreev in the fourth to reach the quarterfinals, where he was at last beaten by fourth seeded Andy Murray.
+Ljubičić received a wild card into the Monte Carlo Masters and in the second round defeated Juan Martín del Potro.
+He proceeded to the quarterfinals, where he was defeated by four-time defending champion Rafael Nadal.
 Due to his strong play at Monte Carlo, he received a wild card into the Madrid Masters.
-He again defeated a top-10 player in the second round, beating ninth seed Jo-Wilfried Tsonga 6–4, 7–5.
-He then defeated eighth seed Gilles Simon 3–6, 6–4, 6–3, to reach his third quarterfinal at a Masters 1000 event.
-He was defeated by Novak Djokovic 4–6, 4–6, in the quarterfinals.
+He again defeated a top-10 player in the second round, beating ninth seed Jo-Wilfried Tsonga.
+He then defeated eighth seed Gilles Simon to reach his third quarterfinal at a Masters 1000 event.
+He was defeated by Novak Djokovic in the quarterfinals.
 His performances during the clay-court season have helped his ranking improve to No. 43, his highest since August 2008.
-His clay-court form did not carry into the French Open, as he suffered a disappointing defeat by Juan Carlos Ferrero 6–2, 4–6, 4–6, 6–3, 3–6, in the first round.
+His clay-court form did not carry into the French Open, as he suffered a disappointing defeat by Juan Carlos Ferrero in five sets in the first round.
 Ljubičić didn't compete at Wimbledon due to an injury.